 - Performs production, post-production video editing for SFGovTV programming for client and original productions.
 Thorough knowledge of nonlinear editing systems (Adobe Premiere Pro or Avid Media Composer or similar NLE), media management, graphics integration, workflow with audio post-production, video encoding, and delivery.

 - Determines the best way to convey a message or tell a story through editing while working with a producer or serving as your own producer.

 - Maintains archive of master clips and b-roll selects.

 - Designs graphics for video deliverables utilizing Adobe Photoshop and/or After Effects.

-- Develops video programs for television, website, social media, YouTube
+- Develops video programs for television, websites, social media, YouTube.

 - Performs related duties as assigned.

 Incumbent will conduct the majority of work at the SFGovTV/Department of Technology, (City Hall, 1 Dr. Carlton B. Goodlett Place, SF, CA 94102).
 However, there may be situations where the incumbent will be required to work at other sites throughout the City of San Francisco as necessary.